- Home

 Due to the fact that natural remedies and methods do not require surgery or high doses of medication, there is no recovery period associated with the treatment itself.
 Many natural remedies do have side effects, however.

-Cost of Natural Seizure Remedies in Dogs
+Cost of How to Manage Seizures in Dogs

 Most natural seizure remedies, such as homeopathic oils, essential fatty acid pills, and other natural medicines, like melatonin, can cost anywhere between $15 to $200 per bottle or package.
 However, it’s highly recommended by veterinarians that the root cause of seizures be determined before treating a dog with solely natural resources.
-Because seizures may be brought on by serious issues such as thyroid problems or even cancer, affected dogs should undergo a rigorous exam to determine the source of its seizures.

 Worried about the cost of treating your pet's symptoms?